CorrelAid/hugo-website/content/en/volunteer/correlaidx.md

 menu:
   volunteer:
     weight: 200
-description: "a description"
+description: "In our mission to democratize data science our CorrelAid X chapters help us to bring Data4Good near you.
+Connect with other data enthusiasts in your region and have real impact on the local level: CorrelAid X is the right place to start!"
 weight: 3
 img: "volunteer/correlaidx.png"
 ---

-# CorrelAidX: Data4Good on the local level

 With our program CorrelAidX, we have also established local chapters in several German cities, the Netherlands and Paris.
 The advantage is that you can start conducting your own workshops, hackathons, projects with local NGOs and to meet on a regular basis.
 You can find all existing CorrelAidX chapters and points of contact [here](/en/correlaid-x).
 If you are interested in starting a local chapter yourself, or if you want to know if there are people around you also interested in starting this, write an e-mail to our Head of Community Management [Phil](mailto:phil.b@correlaid.org).